MyEdMentor

 In the Simulation

-In SPPIN Sim, your risk response strategy determines how much you invest in contingency and mitigation each turn, and how exposed you are when risk events fire.
+In MyEdMentor, your risk response strategy determines how much you invest in contingency and mitigation each turn, and how exposed you are when risk events fire.
 Teams that build a well-calibrated mitigation strategy tend to absorb shocks more effectively — whilst those relying entirely on acceptance face periodic large negative events that are difficult to recover from in the scoring.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.